-- 1 Log in to iManager. - 2 In Roles and Tasks, select Clusters > My Clusters, then select the cluster.
-If the cluster does not appear in your personalized list of clusters to manage, you can add it.
+- 1 Log in to iManager. - 2 In Roles and Tasks, select Clusters > My Clusters, then select the cluster. - If the cluster does not appear in your personalized list of clusters to manage, you can add it.
 Click Add, browse and select the cluster, then click OK.
-Wait for the cluster to appear in the list - 3 Click the Cluster Options tab. - 4 Select the check box next to the Cluster resource object that you created for the shared NSS pool, then click the Details link. - 5 Click the Preferred Nodes tab to view a list of the nodes that are assigned as the preferred nodes for failover and migration.
+Wait for the cluster to appear in the list and report its status, then select the cluster. - 3 Click the Cluster Options tab. - 4 Select the check box next to the Cluster resource object that you created for the shared NSS pool, then click the Details link. - 5 Click the Preferred Nodes tab to view a list of the nodes that are assigned as the preferred nodes for failover and migration.